Unity-Technologies/com.unity.multiplayer.docs/docs/learn/porting-to-dedicated-server-hosted.md

 #### Quality assurance (QA) testing

 You can use continuous integration to automate your QA team’s flows.
-For example, you can automate a csustom build pipeline for creating daily test builds and setting up a custom dedicated server for testing.
+For example, you can automate a custom build pipeline for creating daily test builds and setting up a custom dedicated server for testing.
 Additionally, you can automate setting up play tests with the test builds and test servers.

 When you create a custom build pipeline using `BuildPipeline.BuildPlayer`, you must set `buildPlayerOptions.subtarget` to `(int)StandaloneBuildSubtarget.Server` to set your build as a dedicated server build.
 This means you need both `buildPlayerOptions.subtarget` and `buildPlayerOptions.target`.